 - a simulation or role play of a scenario

 - assessment in a workplace setting.

 More traditional forms of assessment, such as essays and examinations, have no specific application in most real-world settings.
 Authentic assessment helps students contextualise their learning and to see how real-life conditions or situations, in all their unpredictability, ambiguity and complexity, affect their theoretical knowledge.
-As they draw together their knowledge and skills to engage productively and solve problems, their behaviour clearly shows, both to staff and themselves, the level of capacity or competency they have gained.
-Authenticity is a fundamental characteristic of good assessment practice and students usually value it highly.
+As they draw together their knowledge and skills to engage productively and solve problems, their behaviour clearly shows both staff and themselves the level of capacity or competency they have gained.
+Authenticity is a fundamental characteristic of good assessment practice, and students usually value it highly.

 When to use

-Ideally authentic assessment should provide long-term student engagement with learning and can occur at any stage of the teaching program.
-It should utilise a variety of resources and perspectives over a sustained period of time, as well as peer collaborations to promote engaging and open conversation.
+Ideally, authentic assessment should provide long-term student engagement with learning.
+It can occur at any stage of the teaching program, and should use a variety of resources and perspectives over a sustained period of time.
+It can also incorporate peer collaborations to promote engagement and open conversation.

-Authentic assessment should be based in an environment that the student could work in, learn in or utilize post task and include the development of a scenario.
-This type of learning and teaching is preferable toward the end of a degree when students are comfortable collaborating and working on ill-defined problems, and have skills in reflection.
+Authentic assessment should be scenario-based in an environment in which the student could work or learn after the task is complete.
+This type of learning and teaching is preferable toward the end of a degree, when students are comfortable collaborating and working on less sharply defined problems, and when they have skills in reflection.

 Authentic assessment can benefit students in many ways: